+I-680/SR4 Interchange Improvements - Phases 1, 2A

+Resolution TCEP-P-2021-06B

+(will be completed by CTC)

+1. FUNDING PROGRAM

+Active Transportation Program

+- Local Partnership Program (Competitive)

+- Solutions for Congested Corridors Program

+- State Highway Operation and Protection Program

+- Trade Corridor Enhancement Program

+2. PARTIES AND DATE

+2.1 This Project Baseline Agreement (Agreement) for the I-680/SR4 Interchange Improvements - Phases 1, 2A, effective on, May 12, 2021 (will be completed by CTC), is made by and between the California Transportation Commission (Commission), the California Department of Transportation (Caltrans), the Project Applicant, Contra Costa Transportation Authority (CCTA), and the Implementing Agency, Contra Costa Transportation Authority (CCTA), sometimes collectively referred to as the "Parties".

+3. RECITAL

-I-680/SR4 Interchange Improvements - Phases 1, 2A Resolution TCEP-P-2021-06B (will be completed by CTC) ۱.
-FUNDING PROGRAM Active Transportation Program Local Partnership Program (Competitive) Solutions for Congested Corridors Program State Highway Operation and Protection Program ☐ Trade Corridor Enhancement Program 2.
-PARTIES AND DATE 2.1 This Project Baseline Agreement (Agreement) for the I-680/SR4 Interchange Improvements - Phases 1, 2A , effective on, 3.
-RECITAL 3.2 Whereas at its December 3, 2020 meeting the Commission approved the Trade Corridor Enhancement Program, and included in this program of projects the I-680/SR4 Interchange Improvements - Phases 1, 2A , the parties are entering into this Project Baseline Agreement to document the project cost, schedule, scope and benefits, as detailed on the Project Programming Request Form attached hereto as Exhibit A and the Project Report attached hereto as Exhibit B , as the baseline for project monitoring by the Commission.
-3.3 The undersigned Project Applicant certifies that the funding sources cited are committed and expected to be available; the estimated cost represent full project funding; and the scope and description of benefits is the best estimate possible.
-4. GENERAL PROVISIONS The Project Applicant, Implementing Agency, and Caltrans agree to abide by the following provisions: 4 .1 To meet the requirements of the Road Repair and Accountability Act of 2017 (Senate Bill [SB] 1, Chapter 5, Statutes of 2017) which provides the first significant, stable, and on-going increase in state transportation funding in more than two decades.
-4.2 To adhere, as applicable, to the provisions of the Commission: Resolution Insert Number, "Adoption of Program of Projects for the Active Transportation Program", dated Resolution Insert Number, "Adoption of Program of Projects for the Local Partnership Program", dated Resolution Insert Number, "Adoption of Program of Projects for the Solutions for Congested Corridors Program", dated Resolution Insert Number, "Adoption of Program of Projects for the State Highway Operation and Protection Program", dated Resolution Resolution G-20-77, "Adoption of Program of Projects for the Trade Corridor Enhancement Program", dated December 2, 2020
+- 3.2 Whereas at its December 3, 2020 meeting the Commission approved the Trade Corridor Enhancement Program, and included in this program of projects the I-680/SR4 Interchange Improvements Phases 1, 2A, the parties are entering into this Project Baseline Agreement to document the project cost, schedule, scope and benefits, as detailed on the Project Programming Request Form attached hereto as Exhibit A and the Project Report attached hereto as Exhibit B, as the baseline for project monitoring by the Commission. - 3.3 The undersigned Project Applicant certifies that the funding sources cited are committed and expected to be available; the estimated costs represent full project funding; and the scope and description of benefits is the best estimate possible.

+4. GENERAL PROVISIONS

+The Project Applicant, Implementing Agency, and Caltrans agree to abide by the following provisions:

+- 4.1 To meet the requirements of the Road Repair and Accountability Act of 2017 (Senate Bill [SB] 1, Chapter 5, Statutes of 2017) which provides the first significant, stable, and on-going increase in state transportation funding in more than two decades. - 4.2 To adhere, as applicable, to the provisions of the Commission:

+Resolution Insert Number , "Adoption of Program of Projects for the Active Transportation Program", dated Resolution Insert Number, "Adoption of Program of Projects for the Local Partnership Program", dated Resolution Insert Number, "Adoption of Program of Projects for the Solutions for Congested Corridors Program", dated Resolution Insert Number, "Adoption of Program of Projects for the State Highway Operation and Protection Program", dated Resolution Resolution G-20-77, "Adoption of Program of Projects for the Trade Corridor Enhancement Program", dated December 2, 2020